Nicole Kelsch

 Isaac Martinez

 Isaac Martinez began his training at the Hartt School in Connecticut.
 He trained rigorously with faculty from Cuban National Ballet, American Ballet Theatre, Royal Danish Ballet, Martha Graham Company, and José Limón company.
 In 2015, Isaac transferred to the University of Oklahoma where he finished his degree in Ballet Pedagogy; following his graduation he worked professionally for two seasons with Ballet Spartanburg.
 His repertoire includes works from Don Quixote, Swan Lake, La Bayadere, Sleeping Beauty, The Nutcracker, Coppelia, Le Corsaire, The Firebird, in addition to original works by faculty, students, and choreographers around the world.
 Isaac has choreographed and produced works of his own, which have been showcased in university productions, professional theater productions, as well as international dance festivals.
-Isaac is thrilled to embark on his fifth season with the Ballet Theatre of Maryland and looks forward to teaching as well.
+Isaac is thrilled to embark on his seventh season with the Ballet Theatre of Maryland and looks forward to teaching as well.

 Clara Molina